nectostr/ZeroJVM/examples/README.md

 ~ put it with

 ## How to use:
-`javac -d . tests/Simple.java` from the parent directory
+`javac -d . examples/Simple.java` from the parent directory

+`javap Entrypoint.class`